agourlay/agourlay.github.io/content/2022-07-23-rust-performance-retrospective-part2.md

 | `0.3.3` | 77.442 ± 2.537 | 74.513 | 78.968 | 1.00 |
 | `box` | 270.785 ± 0.907 | 270.031 | 271.792 | 3.50 ± 0.12 |

 Ouch!
-It is more than three hundred percent slower!
+It is over three hundred percent slower!

 Let's have a look at the flamegraph to understand where the CPU spends its time.